INTRODUCTION TO TRANSOM TROLLING MOTORS

 So why does shaft length matter?
 Choosing correct shaft length ensures you’ll receive the performance you expect from the motor.
 Too short a shaft will result in shallow prop placement, this causes cavitation bubbles, excess noise, surface agitation, and reduced thrust.
 On the other hand, a long shaft will place the propeller too deep, this produces increased drag, and reduced motor performance.
 See our ‘Shaft Length Guide’ for more details on choosing the correct shaft length for your next motor.

-trolling motor applications
+rolling motor applications

 Transom mounted trolling motors are particularly versatile, largely thanks to their simplicity.
 They come in a range of thrust powers, can clamp on to a board (transom), and have simple electrical components which allow them to troll for a long time to come.
 These motors are extremely popular for fishing, which takes advantage of the low power, long run times, and silent operation of electric motors.
 Within the fishing market, some trolling motors are used both as primary, and secondary motors.
 As we have mentioned, they also function great for other applications such as slip motors, which help maneuver large sailboats in small spaces.
 Others use trolling motors for creative applications such as motors for small, DIY boats.
 Whatever your application is, electric trolling motors have many advantages and drawbacks, give us a call for guidance on what motor will best fit your needs.